Thinking of Filing for Chapter 7 Bankruptcy?

 Chapter 7 Bankruptcy Attorney

 Contact Jessica Nomie Law for your free consultation and to determine if bankruptcy is the right option for you.
-Jessica Nomie Law services Chapter 7 Bankruptcy clients throughout Clackamas and Multnomah counties, including Clackamas, Happy Valley, Gresham, and Troutdale, Oregon.
+Jessica Nomie Law services Chapter 7 Bankruptcy clients throughout Clackamas and Multnomah counties, including Clackamas, Happy Valley, Sandy, Gresham, and Troutdale, Oregon.